 1

-Easy Japchae (Korean Glass Noodles Stir-Fry)
+Japchae (Korean Glass Noodle Stir-Fry)

 Korean Sweet Rice with Dried Fruit and Nuts (Yakshik)

-Korean sweet rice cake (yakshik) is made with sweet rice, jujube, chestnut, and other nuts.
+Korean sweet rice cake (yakshik) is made with sticky rice, jujube, chestnut, and other nuts.
 An instant pot makes this authentic recipe extremely easy and quick to prepare.
 It also serves as a good breakfast or snack.

 Easy and quick recipe for Yukjeon, a popular Korean beef pancake (Jeon)!
 With its melt-in-your-mouth texture, this dish is perfect for special occasions and dinner gatherings.